Medical Schools in Nevada: How to Get In (2024)

 Strategy 3: Mention specific opportunities to illustrate your suitability for the program

-Specificity is something adcoms love to see as it signals that you have clear reasons for attending their institution as well as a deeper understanding of their offerings.
+Specificity is something adcoms love to see as it signals that you have clear reasons for attending their institution as well as a deep understanding of their offerings.
 By mentioning aspects of their programs and research opportunities in your application, you can demonstrate why you would be a great fit for the school.

 Don’t forget interviews